 As confused parishioners began to shift uncomfortably in their seats, a distant cry was heard backstage, causing several of the deacons to investigate.

-Pushing aside several Christmas trees, three broken copiers, five mismatched drum sets, and thirteen busted CRT monitors, the deacons claim to have gotten closer to the sounds of the pastor’s frightened cries, estimating that they were coming from underneath Vacation Bible School props placed there sometime during the Clinton administration.
+Pushing aside several Christmas trees, three broken copiers, five mismatched drum sets, and thirteen busted CRT monitors, the deacons claim to have gotten closer to the sound of the pastor’s frightened cries, estimating that they were coming from underneath Vacation Bible School props placed there sometime during the Clinton administration.

 At publishing time, rescue crews had successfully woven their way through the maze of dead XLR cables, scaled the pile of leftover “40 Days of Purpose” promotional material, and begun their descent into the valley of VBS decorations, claiming the muffled sounds were getting closer.